"Testing email validation is an essential part of the test process which validates if the input is compliant with the Internet Message Format."

 How different customers check user emails

-Depending on the budget, customers have at their disposal 3 options to check if the email is valid or not:
+Depending on the budget, customers have at their disposal three options to check if the email is valid or not:

 • Real-Time Check-Up (the validation is implemented and should check all entries at the input)

-No matter which validation method they use, sometimes their standards disallow using disposable emails (qa.team, yopmail, etc).
-In such cases, testers need to use their own emails (preferably used only for testing) to test the email validation, deliverability of activation links, bouncing links, etc.
+No matter their validation method, sometimes their standards disallow using disposable emails (qa.team, yopmail, etc.).
+In such cases, testers must use their emails (preferably used only for testing) to test the email validation, deliverability of activation links, bouncing links, etc.

-Quite often our testers report an email validation bug related to umlauts and รŸ characters.
+Our testers often report an email validation bug related to umlauts and ß characters.
 Testing the validation, in this case, is tricky for three reasons:

-• The validation might be implemented on the basis of experimental RFC 5336 which allows international letters
+• The validation might be implemented based on experimental RFC 5336, which allows international letters

 • The validation is not implemented, and all letters and characters are implemented.

-Be aware when trying to prove that the validation of international letters exists because you have to prove that RFC 5336 (or even RFC 6531) is in use.
-If you are in doubt, it is better to just avoid submitting a bug that you are not sure of.
+Please keep in mind when you try to prove that the validation of international letters exists because you have to prove that RFC 5336 (or even RFC 6531) is in use.
+If you are in doubt, it is better to refrain from submitting a bug you are unsure of.
 Another option would be to ask your experienced colleagues to help you understand which RFC is in use.

-Note: Browser validation is not in the scope of the test at Test IO and such bugs will be rejected.
+Note: Browser validation is not in the test scope at Test IO, and such bugs will be rejected.

 Did this answer your question?